-“Le Causse du Larzac as the locals call the south-western part of the Massif Central offers shelter and a check on the intense summertime heat making this area surprisingly, one of the coolest in the Languedoc.
-That makes for a longer, tempered ripening season and grapes that retain their balance and acidity.
-Domaine Pas de l’Escalette’s 15 hectares of vineyard, divided among 30 separate parcels, nestles on 350m high terraces supported by clapas, as dry stone walls are known locally, in the lower foothills of the Larzac plateau.
+“Le Causse du Larzac,” as the locals call the south-western part of the Massif Central, offers shelter and a check on the intense summertime heat – it makes this area, surprisingly, one of the coolest in the Languedoc (i.e. a longer, tempered ripening season and grapes that retain their balance and acidity).
+Twenty hectares of vineyard, divided among 50 separate parcels, nestled on 350m high terraces, supported by clapas – huge dry stone walls.